Hopf algebras and Tutte polynomials: Introduction and overview

-The Tutte polynomial is arguably the most important graph polynomial, and unquestionably the most studied.
-It encodes a substantial amount of the combinatorial information of a graph, specialises to a myriad of other polynomials (including the chromatic and flow polynomials), it appears in knot theory as the Jones and homfly-pt polynomials, and in statistical mechanics as the Ising and Potts model partition functions.
-Over the last few years there has been considerable interest in topological analogues of the Tutte polynomial, that is, in extensions of the Tutte polynomial to graphs embedded in surfaces.
-The study of ``topological Tutte polynomials'' began, as far as the authors are aware, with M.~Las Vergnas' Tutte polynomial of the morphism of a matroid.
+As for resolving problems, we illustrate that the theory does this by considering topological Tutte polynomials.
+Over the last few years there has been considerable interest in extensions of the Tutte polynomial to graphs embedded in surfaces.
+The study of topological Tutte polynomials began, as far as the authors are aware, with M.~Las Vergnas' Tutte polynomial of the morphism of a matroid.
 By considering matroid perspectives associated with embedded graphs, in \cite{Las78a,Las80} (see also \cite{Las75,Las78}), he introduced a polynomial $L_G(x,y,z)$, since named the Las~Vergnas polynomial, that extends the classical Tutte polynomial to cellularly embedded graphs.
-Unfortunately Las~Vergans' polynomial did not gain much attention and it took several years for topological Tutte polynomials to attract the serious attention of the community.
-This attention was instigated by B.~Bollob\'as and O.~Riordan's papers \cite{BR01} and \cite{BR02} where they introduced a topological Tutte polynomial $R_G(x,y,z)$.
-This polynomial, which is usually described in the language of ribbon graphs, has attracted much attention and has found applications in knot theory and quantum field theory.
-Most recently, motivated by the algebra and combinatorics of statistical mechanics and quantum field theory, S.~Krushkal introduced in \cite{Kr} a polynomial $K_G(x,y,a,b)$ that extends the Tutte polynomial to graphs that are not necessarily cellularly embedded in a surface.
+Unfortunately Las~Vergnas' polynomial did not gain much attention and it took several years for topological Tutte polynomials to attract the serious attention of the community.
+This attention was instigated by B.~Bollob\'as and O.~Riordan's papers \cite{BR02} and \cite{BR01} where they introduced a topological Tutte polynomial $R_G(x,y,z)$.
+This polynomial, which is usually described in the language of ribbon graphs, has attracted much attention and has found applications in knot theory and quantum field theory (see, for example, \cite{Da,EMMbook,KRT10} and the references therein).
+Most recently, motivated by the algebra and combinatorics of statistical mechanics, S.~Krushkal introduced in \cite{Kr} a polynomial $K_G(x,y,a,b)$ that extends the Tutte polynomial (and the Bollob\'as-Riordan polynomial) to graphs that are (not necessarily cellularly) embedded in a surface.

-Our work in this paper is motivated by one of the most fundamental questions on topological Tutte polynomials that can be asked.
-Why are there three topological Tutte polynomials?
-Can each of them make an equally valid claim to be \emph{the} ``Tutte polynomial'' of an embedded graph?
-We answer these questions here.